jmanek/google-news-trends-mcp/README.md

 # Google News Trends MCP

-An MCP server to access Google News and Google Trends.
+An MCP server to access RSS feeds of Google News and Google Trends.

 ## Features

-- Search Google News articles based on keyword, location, topic
+- Search Google News RSS feeds for articles based on keyword, location, topic
 - Get top news stories from Google News
 - Google Trends keywords based on location
 - Optional LLM Sampling and NLP to summarize articles and extract keywords